savelas81/Sc2City/README.md

 ## Project Structure

 - `docs`: Contains relevant documents about project architecture, meta information about the game, and other associated documents.
-- `docker`: Contains a Dockerfile for a base StarCraft II image.
-This image is built on top of the `python:3.11.6-slim` image and is used by other Dockerfiles in the project as a base image.
+- `docker`: Submodule to the [Starcraft2 Docker](https://github.com/l1h2/Starcraft2-Docker?tab=readme-ov-file) repository, containing base images to start docker containers.
 - `sc2city`: Contains the bot files.
 - `tests`: Contains tests for the bot.
 - `trainers`: Contains different data extractors for metagame tools and ML trainers.

 ## Docker Support

-The project includes a `docker` directory with a [Dockerfile](docker/Dockerfile) for a base StarCraft II image.
-This image is built on top of the [Python 3.11.6-slim](https://hub.docker.com/layers/library/python/3.11.6-slim/images/sha256-38a28170d13a276d42b7dd55cae54440b581d773549d361d19089ec47d4791c5?context=explore) image and is used by other Dockerfiles in the project as a base image.
-For more information on the base image, check the [README](docker/README.md) in the `docker` directory.
+The project includes a `docker` directory with a reference to the [Starcraft2 Docker](https://github.com/l1h2/Starcraft2-Docker?tab=readme-ov-file) repository.

-The project itself can also be run from a container and has its own Dockerfile built on top of the StarCraft II base image.
+The project itself can also be run from a container and has its own Dockerfile built on top of the [luguenin/starcraft2-base:python_3.11](https://hub.docker.com/layers/luguenin/starcraft2-base/python_3.11/images/sha256-e21b2ddd2181d0b309fd6a17b26b56c13808c4d0da08baf7ef8f069e5a4ca737?context=explore) base image.
 There are plans to add Dockerfiles for the trainers as well, allowing for running parallel games and improved machine learning support.

 To build the Docker image, navigate to the project's root directory and run the following command: